Pharmacy Licence Renewals

-Transition period: An email notification will be sent to all of the authorized representatives of the pharmacy approximately 75 days (i.e. 2 ½ months) before the pharmacy licence expires.
-The first pharmacies to complete a pharmacy licence renewal under the new requirements will be those whose licence expires on June 30, 2018.
+An email notification will be sent to all of the authorized representatives of the pharmacy approximately 75 days (i.e. 2 ½ months) before the pharmacy licence expires.

 All requirements must be submitted online no later than 30 days before the pharmacy licence expires.

 Renewals are completed online through eServices by following the steps below:

 - Apply for Pharmacy Licence Renewal

 An authorized representative of the direct owner must submit the following upon receipt of the renewal notice:

 - Application for Pharmacy Licence Renewal and licence fee;

 - The most current copy (issued within the last year) of the BC Company Summary from the direct owner that is a corporation, as well as all their parent companies (if any) that are B.C. incorporated, non-publicly traded corporations; and

 - Business licence , , of each pharmacy due for renewal.